 Invest in systems that will assure you of their safety and yours, too.

 A medical alert system is a valuable investment as it ensures your loved ones are safe.

 By simply pressing a button, emergency care will arrive in a matter of minutes.

 Some even have the automatic feature to alert the monitoring center once detected.

 Similarly, you have to ensure that your home has smoke and carbon monoxide detectors.

 Have an available fire extinguisher for instances you cannot foresee.

 Also, your lighting can be motion-activated, so your loved ones can be guided during the night.

 They will not face the risk of tripping from finding the light switch.

-If your parents are against the idea of living with you, you can still senior proof their own home using the guidelines stated above.
+Experts at A Place For Mom suggest, if your parents are against the idea of living with you, you can still senior proof their own home using the guidelines stated above.